 “A primary focus of the multistate investigation is to identify whether state and municipal issuers with financial instruments pegged to Libor and other benchmark interest rates have been harmed by the alleged conduct and, if so, to seek recovery of those taxpayer funds,” Falkowski said, declining further comment.

-Besides Societe Generale, Royal Bank of Canada (RY) and Bank of America, the other six banks to receive subpoenas from New York are: Credit Suisse Group AG (CS), Bank of Tokyo Mitsubishi UFJ Ltd., Norinchukin Bank, Rabobank, Lloyd’s Banking Group Plc, and West LB AG, a German lender that ceased operations.
+Besides Societe Generale, Royal Bank of Canada (RY) and Bank of America, the other six banks to receive subpoenas from New York are: Credit Suisse Group AG (CS:US), Bank of Tokyo Mitsubishi UFJ Ltd., Norinchukin Bank, Rabobank, Lloyd’s Banking Group Plc, and West LB AG, a German lender that ceased operations.